Fyrron/nodeRest/README.md

-### Will be using this repository to documentate studies and features that I will be learning
+### Will be using this repository to document studies and features that I will be learning

 - Features to implement: